taurose/Unglitch/README.md

 #  MC-2025 Fix (Unglitch) by taurose #
-Unglitch is a Minecraft mod to stop entities from permanently glitching through walls.
-See [https://mojang.atlassian.net/browse/MC-2025](https://mojang.atlassian.net/browse/MC-2025).
+Unglitch is a Minecraft mod to stop entities from (permanently or temporarily) glitching through walls.
+See [https://mojang.atlassian.net/browse/MC-2025](https://mojang.atlassian.net/browse/MC-2025) and [https://mojang.atlassian.net/browse/MC-10](https://mojang.atlassian.net/browse/MC-10).
-These glitches were most noticable in the past few versions with baby animals.
-Although this particular bug has been fixed in 1.6.2, there are (at least) two remaining bugs leading to the same issue.

-Besides the mod download, there's also the source code (search for "Unglitch" to quickly find the changes), and two of my test worlds (one for each bug) in this repository.
+Besides the mod download, the repo also includes relevant source code snippets (search for "Unglitch" to quickly find the changes in larger files), and some test worlds.

-And here's a rather technical description of the two issues I've found and how I solved them in the mod:
+Here's a rather technical description of the issues I've found and how I solved them in the mod:

 ## 1) Race Condition (Client vs. Server Thread) ##

-Entities are sometimes able to escape fenced areas by "glitching" through blocks (happens during normal gameplay).
-This can only happen if an integrated server is used (single player, or opened to LAN) and only with specific blocks.
-The more entities there are, the likelier it is for them to escape.
+Entities are sometimes able to escape fenced areas by "glitching" through blocks during normal gameplay.
+This can only happen if an **integrated server** is used (single player, or opened to LAN) and only with specific blocks.
+The more entities collide with a certain block, the likelier it is for them to escape.

 ### The Cause ###